abeccari/tt_um_sine_synthesizer/README.md

 uv run --extra plot python docs/cordic_sample.py
 ```

-**cocotb tests.** [`test/test.py`](test/test.py) drives the assembled design and checks its behaviour — spectral and quadrature properties rather than bit-exact samples, since the modulators and output formatting sit downstream of the CORDIC:
+**cocotb tests.** [`test/test.py`](test/test.py) drives the assembled design and checks its behaviour — mostly spectral and quadrature properties rather than bit-exact samples (the modulators and formatting sit downstream of the CORDIC), plus a bit-exact check for the deterministic noise PRBS:

 | Test | Property | Breaks if |
 |---|---|---|